 If you are reading this article, you are probably already planning to migrate your Salesforce instance to Lightning Experience or considering it.
 Either way, this article should help identify appropriate activities and help provide a checklist of things to expect and plan for.

+(a).
 Run Salesforce assessment tools

-Lightning Experience Migration Assistant
+Lightning Experience Migration Assistant:

 Lightning Experience Migration Assistant is a very useful tool provided by Salesforce.
 All you have to do is, to trigger this tool to review your instance’s configurations/ customizations and feature usage to ascertain possible issues in Lightning Experience migration.
 So, use this tool and review its report to identify key work areas.